 The Coordinator Portfolio process is similar to the assistant principal and principal portfolio processes in many ways.
-The Coordinator Portfolio process encourages collaboration with the Director of Curriculum and Instruction and reflection by the coordination.
+The Coordinator Portfolio process encourages reflection by the coordination and collaboration with his or her supervisor, the Director of Curriculum and Instruction.
 Each coordinator engages in planning, collecting artifacts and sharing a portfolio to demonstrate exemplar performance on all four essential practices in the Coordinator Framework.
+Figure 1 represents the portfolio process.